afnanplk/Pinky/README.md

 ## F.A.Q
 Answer a few frequently asked questions;
 ### Can you read my messages?
-This project is open source so all the codes are clear.
-Neither less nor more; you can look what you want. **We absolutely do not have access to your accounts.**
+This project is open source so all the codes are clear to all developers.
+Neither less nor more; you can look what you want. **Absolutely MOKAYABOT does not have access to your accounts and privacy.**

 ### What about our security?
-If you are concerned about security, you can install it on your own computer.
-If you think someone else has captured your data, simply click on **Whatsapp> Three Dots> Whatsapp Web> Logout** from all sessions button.
+If you are concerned and worried about security, you can install it on your own computer.
+If you think someone else has captured your data, simply click on **Whatsapp> Three Dots> Whatsapp Web> Logout** from all sessions button.But remember mokayabot will not work if bailleys is logged out!

 ### Is it paid?
 **Of course not.** It will never happen.
 But you can donate to us.
-You can reach me via [Telegram](https://t.me/fusuf) .
+You can reach me via my WhatsApp number +254787758078

 ### ⚠️ Warning!
 ```
 Due to Userbot; Your WhatsApp account may be banned.
 This is an open source project, you are responsible for everything you do.
-Absolutely, Asena executives do not accept responsibility.
+Absolutely, Fortunatus will not accept responsibility and be held liable!.
-By establishing the Asena, you are deemed to have accepted these responsibilities.
+By establishing the mokayabot, you are deemed to have accepted these responsibilities and any consequences caused by userbot.
 ```

 ## Developers